 Data was collected, cleaned, and entered into Excel.
 Checking for fully printed pages of the questionnaires was done prior to issuing them to the participants.
 They were reviewed in real time for completion of all fields and the completed questionnaires were entered.
 Mode of entry was double data entry.

-The entry screen was prepared and it entailed the addition of checks for each response to ensure that incorrect responses or entries were’t allowed.
+The entry screen was prepared and it entailed the addition of checks for each response to ensure that incorrect responses or entries weren’t allowed.
 This data was then exported to the software that was used for analysis.

 Quantitative data: